Dwokfur/oath-toolkit/README.md

 [COPYING](COPYING).

-Liboath and libpskc are available under the LGPLv2.1+, see [liboath/COPYING](liboath/COPYING), although you may use it under the GPLv3+ license if you prefer.
+Liboath and libpskc are available under the LGPLv2.1+, see [COPYING.LESSERv2](COPYING.LESSERv2), although you may use them under the GPLv3+ license if you prefer.

 Many files in the official release tarball are automatically generated by various tools, for example Makefile.in by automake and